How to Get Your Name Removed From a Debtor List in Spain

-ASNEF – normally debts with financial entities
+- ASNEF – normally debts with financial entities

-EQUIFAX – financial, phone and electricity debts
+- EQUIFAX – financial, phone and electricity debts

-BADEXCUG – debts with banks, credit cooperatives, finance companies
+- BADEXCUG – debts with banks, credit cooperatives, finance companies

-FIJ – traffic fines, municipal debts, social security and tax debts.
+- FIJ – traffic fines, municipal debts, social security and tax debts.
 Debtor names are published in the official gazettes.

-FIM – unpaid rental fees
+- FIM – unpaid rental fees

 If you agree that the debt is correct, then it’s up to you to pay it and then request that your details are removed from the list.

 Not all financial companies have access to all the debtor lists.
-If your name is included on a list it doesn’t necessarily mean that you won’t have access to credit or other financial products.
+If your name is included on one list it doesn’t necessarily mean that you won’t have access to credit or other financial products.